 Permanent, full time or fixed-term employees: Employed – You are responsible for paying tax, insurance, pension, paid holiday, sick pay and maternity /paternity.

-Part-Time: Employed – Work less hours than a full-time person to be classed as part time.
+Part-Time: Employed – Work fewer hours than a full-time person to be classed as part-time.

 Casual employees: Temporary Employed – People occasionally do work they don’t have to accept the offer – they only work when and if they want to.Terms like ‘casual staff’, ‘freelance’, ‘zero hours’, or something similar.

-Apprentices or Trainees: Employed – A employee combing working alongside experience staff to gain job-specific skills alongside studying.
+Apprentices or Trainees: Employed – A employee combing working alongside experienced staff to gain job-specific skills alongside studying.

 Agency staff: Hired Staff – Temporary agency staff through agencies you pay the agency for the staff they supply.

 Contractors, subcontractors and Freelancers: Hired Staff Self Employed – for a fixed-term contract.
-There is usually a start and ends date, or set requirement for instance a completion of a specific task.
+There is usually a start and ends date or set requirement for instance completion of a specific task.

 Hiring your very first employee is so exciting but, it also comes with a lot of responsibility.
 Knowing you need to generate enough money every month to make sure you can pay the wages, provide equipment and have time or the budget to provide any training needed.

-Check criminal record of the person applying for a job.
+Check the criminal record of the person applying for a job.

 Are you in an industry that requires CRB / DBS Check to operate?